jcostello93/node-red-contrib-node-reddit/README.md

 ### Stream

+* This node will stream submissions and comments from a subreddit or PMs from your inbox.

 ### Get

 * This node will get submissions, comments, or personal messages from subreddits, users, your inbox, or the 's id, according to its configuration.

 ### Create

+* This node will create a new Reddit submission or PM

 ### Reply